saeedvaziry/laravel-swagger/readme.md

 `composer require saeedvaziry/laravel-swagger`

-Make sure you have this packages on your `composer.json` :
+Make sure you have this packages in your `composer.json` :

     "swagger-api/swagger-ui": "^3.19",
     "zircote/swagger-php": "~2.0"